resources

 Attrition and Retention

-Metrics like turnover rate and average employee tenure will show you if there’s a problem with retention, giving you the chance to investigate.
+Metrics like regretted attrition rate, turnover rate, and average employee tenure will show you if there’s a problem with retention, giving you the chance to investigate.
 Carry out exit interviews and surveys, and measure current engagement rates.

 HR analytics can also identify those who are at risk of leaving the company.
 You can then get working on employee engagement ideas.